 Just to give you an example: you might have a server farm offering a service (for example, scs.msg.yahoo.com or www.X.google.com) properly set up in DNS with numerous A records for the same name.
-However, most of the applications will perform the gethostbyname() call which returns one of the addresses (regardless of whether it’s reachable or not) that is then passed to the connect() call.
-If the gethostbyname() returned a temporarily unreachable IP address you’re doomed.
+However, most of the applications will perform the getaddrinfo() call which returns the list of addresses (regardless of whether they are reachable or not) and the first address (or all of them in sequence) is then usually passed to the connect() call (happy eyeballs implementations are an obvious exception).
+If the DNS lookup returned a temporarily unreachable IP address you’re doomed.

 When properly implemented, the getaddrinfo() call could return more than one address associated with the hostname … but that’s not always the case.

 Obviously you could write better application code.
 You could make DNS calls yourself using the resolver library (or parse the information returned by getaddrinfo()), collect all IP addresses and try to connect to more than one of them.
 Telnet clients usually do that quite well.

 You could even implement a connection-failure cache listing those addresses that were recently unreachable to speed up the future session setup process.
 But let’s be realistic: how many application programmers do you know that really understand the intricacies of TCP/IP (let’s lower the bar: how many of them could use the resolver library)?
 Most of them want to get their job done and end up using recipes from sources like Network Programming with Perl.